dolthub/docs/content/introduction/use-cases/data-sharing.md

+# Companies Doing This

+Bitfinex, Certified Food, KAPSARC

+# Case Studies

+Let us know if you would like us to feature your use of Dolt for data sharing here.

 # Example

 Concretely, here’s how you do it.

-# Companies Doing This

-Bitfinex, Certified Food